Skip to main content

 Patients who leave the ward when subject to enhanced observation must agree to intermittent check-ins (most likely by phone) and a time of return.
 These details must be formulated as part of the care and risk management plan.

-The nurse in charge or delegated other must always be aware of the stated whereabouts of each patient subject to enhanced observations whether on or off the ward.
+The nurse in charge or delegated others must always be aware of the stated whereabouts of each patient subject to enhanced observations whether on or off the ward.
 Where a patient subject to enhanced observations does not return from leave as agreed, immediate action must be taken to locate the patient.

 5.3 Process for prescribing enhanced observation